CamilleScholtz/writebotu/README.md

 writebotu - Pronounced with a Japanese accent.
-A small Arduino writing bot, written in pure AVR cpp (so no `arduino.h`).
+A small Arduino writing machine, written in pure AVR cpp (so no `arduino.h`).
 Written for my first years finals project (IPASS).

 ## INSTALLATION